Skip to main content

 Client Secret

-Confidential credential used to authenticate your application when requesting tokens.
+Confidential credential used to authenticate your OAuth 2.0 client when requesting tokens.
 Security requirements:

 • Must be stored securely on a server